BeyondMicroControl/AsciiCAD/README.md

 In this project, our "vehicle" has a real use case (hurrah!): **embedding digital and electronic schematics directly inside source code**.
 Instead of attaching a cluster of external CAD files to source code, by means of AsciiCAD, schematics become **readable text** that live as close as possible to the software, firmware, or documentation they describe. **Caution**: AsciiCAD does not replace CAD apps for driving an entire PCB design workflow end-to-end; it is most effective for fast circuit prototyping.
 Adding (e.g., Arduino) source-code-embedded schematics indeed makes prototyping circuits and flashing their associated codebase into a microprocessor  <i>harder, better, faster & stronger</i> (credits: Daft Punk) as, now, **codebase and schematic can be united as one**.

 Moreover, not only does AsciiCAD depict the entire schema visually; its 2D aspect has the potential to hold much of the metadata & syntactics of a wiring diagram inside the ASCII composition itself.
-In other words, it may even allow logical and even electric behavior simulation (e.g. SPICE) and measurement, literally by pasting "just text" into the AsciiCAD grid.
+In other words, it may even allow logical and even electric behavior simulation (e.g. SPICE), literally by pasting "just text" into the AsciiCAD grid.

 Try online:
 - <a href=https://beyondmicrocontrol.github.io/AsciiCAD/index.html>RUN AsciiCAD</a>